simplynarx/Simply-CHIP8/README.md

 # Simply-CHIP8
 ## WIP!!
 Chip-8 Emulator

-This is my first attempt at a major project written in C. The Chip-8 is known to be a great entry point for getting into emulator development.
+This is my first attempt at a major project written in C.

+### Currently Working:
+- Reading ROM files

+### In Progress:
+- CPU Opcodes
+- Everything else (to be updated soon)

 ### Documentation Used: